Skip to main content

 using namespace std;

-// A mini project management tool with tasks, priorities, and filtering
+// A mini project tool with tasks, priorities, and filtering.

 enum class Priority { LOW, MEDIUM, HIGH, CRITICAL };